 SSL is enabled by default, so users can simply direct their web browser to the URL shown in the Compose UI.
 The easiest way to verify your deployment and your tools is to connect directly with the cqlsh utility for executing Cassandra Query Language (CQL).

 Compose was hand-selected by the ScyllaDB team as an exclusive hosting-provider.
-What that means is that you get a 3-node cluster with 10GB storage and 1GB RAM and three HAproxy portals.
+What that means is that you get a 3-node cluster with 5GB storage and 512MB RAM and three HAproxy portals.
 Three replicated nodes means that your database will have zero-downtime maintenance, backups, and automatic failover.

-The three HAproxy servers load-balance requests and provide failover stability as well as authentication, HTTPS, and IP whitelisting for additional security.
+The three HAproxy servers load-balance requests and provide failover stability as well as authentication, HTTPS, and IP allowlisting for additional security.

 Built for scale

 ScyllaDB requires fast IO and as much RAM as the total data size.
-For ScyllaDB to do its thing, it needs a good chunk of memory so we start your deployment off with 1GB RAM and 10GBs storage across 3 member nodes on an SSD backed cluster.
+For ScyllaDB to do its thing, it needs a good chunk of memory so we start your deployment off with 512MB RAM and 5GBs storage across 3 member nodes on an SSD backed cluster.

 ScyllaDB was written from the ground up in C++ which mimics the tool chain, drivers, and built-in query language, yet it’s remarkably nimble which makes it ideal as a replacement for Cassandra users looking to lower costs and improve reliability.

-We currently offer ScyllaDB 1.4.2 and 1.6.0.
+We currently offer ScyllaDB 4.5.
 All new deployments default to the most recent, stable release which we make available through the web UI.
 Upgrading to new versions can be done within your account with a few simple clicks.

 Serious about security